Ask Slashdot: What's the Most Sophisticated Piece of Software Ever Written? - Slashdot

 Because God hates you.

-Apollo Lander software (Score:3)
+Apollo Lander software (Score:5, Insightful)

 The software in the Apollo moon lander is probably one of the most qualified in this category considering that it had to be reliable and it was used in a solution that couldn't be tested for all eventualities on Earth.